MSc Computational Architecture

 This course has two routes.
 The principal pathway provides you with a linear progression in their development of skills and understanding of computational architecture, the second pathway is offered to applicants that have already completed research-based project work in computational design.
 If you are seeking access to this second pathway you are required to present a sample of your research work and discuss this at an interview.

 The MSc In Computational Architecture is a design research course, aimed to expand pervasive media designers knowledge on a triaxial modality, namely simulation, and fabrication, both underpinned with theory.
-These three intertwined domains will be studied and the following areas of study are indicative of the course structure*:
+These three intertwined domains will be studied on the course:

 This second pathway provides you with an alternative module in research development and dissemination where you may extend your previous project work.
 You will have the opportunity to work with others across the department.